 If you have ever wanted to learn how to make a homemade gluten free pizza sauce, now is the time!
-All you need is a few simple pantry ingredients to make this simple sauce recipe!
+All you need is a few simple pantry ingredients to make this simple pizza sauce recipe!

 Our family has a tradition of making homemade gluten free pizza every Friday night.
 Pizza is wildly popular in our house and it makes a perfect family dinner.
 Everyone can choose their own toppings.